-- Adobe is a trademark of Adobe Systems Incorporated. - Microsoft and Windows are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. - App Store and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. - CompactFlash is a trademark of SanDisk Corporation. - SDXC logo is a trademark of SD-3C, LLC. - HDMI, HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC. - All other trademarks are the property of their respective owners.
+- Adobe is a trademark of Adobe Systems Incorporated. - Microsoft and Windows are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. - Macintosh and Mac OS are trademarks of Apple Inc., registered in the U.S. and other countries. - CompactFlash is a trademark of SanDisk Corporation. - SDXC logo is a trademark of SD-3C, LLC. - HDMI, HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC. - GoogleTM, Google MapsTM, and Google EarthTM are trademarks of Google Inc. - Map Utility uses Google MapsTM to display images and routes traveled on a map. - All other trademarks are the property of their respective owners.